-Harmonized European Long-Term Climate Data for Assessing the Effect of Changing Temporal Variability on Land-Atmosphere CO2 Fluxes
+Harmonized European Long-Term Climate Data for Assessing the Effect of Changing Temporal Variability on Land--Atmosphere CO textsubscript2 Fluxes

 Abstract